 Dana Carvey did not learn the lyrics to "Bohemian Rhapsody" prior to filming the scene where everyone is singing along to it, and was reportedly displeased with the take of that scene used in the film because he was obviously not singing, just moving his mouth in vague relation to the lyrics.

-Dana Carvey stated in interviews to promote this film during its theatrical run, that he developed severe pain in his jaw due to Garth's overbite, and that he spent his nights after filming had wrapped for the day with bags of ice held to the sides of his face.
+Dana Carvey stated in interviews to promote this film during its theatrical run that he developed severe pain in his jaw due to Garth's overbite, and that he spent his nights after filming had wrapped for the day with bags of ice held to the sides of his face.

-During the "Terminator 2" parody scene that has Robert Patrick reprising his role as the evil T-1000 Terminator, the song "Time Machine" can be heard in the background.
-This song comes from the 1992 Black Sabbath album called "Dehumanizer" which featured a painted image of a Terminator Endoskeleton disguised in a grim reaper costume.
+During the Terminator 2: Judgment Day (1991) parody scene that has Robert Patrick reprising his role as the T-1000, the song "Time Machine" can be heard in the background.
+This song comes from the 1992 Black Sabbath album "Dehumanizer", which featured a painted image of a Terminator Endoskeleton disguised in a grim reaper costume.